The following list is a compilation of the most common questions we receive from prospective members, from all over the world.

 3. OIN’s active strategic operations to address patent risks to OSS technologies, such as updates to the Linux System definition and ongoing efforts to grow OIN’s network of participants, and as a resource for the continued management of the OIN community (via the OIN 1.0 and OIN 2.0 cross-licenses).

-The OIN 2.0 fee will be an annual participation fee based on the community member’s revenue as indicated in the table below.
+The OIN 2.0 fee is an annual participation fee based on the community member’s revenue as indicated in the table below.

 OIN Community Member Revenue OIN 2.0 Annual Participation Fee